American Dietetic Association National Nutrition Month

 1889 – The Eiffel Tower, 986 feet tall, in Paris, France, was inaugurated

-1943 - Formally called 'Away We Go' in the initial tryout runs, Oklahoma!
+1943 – Formally called ‘Away We Go’ in Oklahoma’s initial tryout runs opened on Broadway.

 1957 – Julie Andrews starred in Cinderella, on CBS